 Newszii.com is a DR 53 site that doesn’t look too bad at first but shows plenty of red flags when you dive a little deeper.

 First up are the posts themselves, which seem to fall into two categories.

-Perhaps the biggest red flag is the “Write for us” button that is clearly highlighted at the top of the homepage.
+Perhaps the biggest red flag is the ‘write for us’ button clearly highlighted at the top of the home page.
 On this page, the website clearly states that it offers dofollow links on sponsored posts.

-The site also publishes posts on many topics which, as we mentioned earlier, is a huge red flag.
+The site also publishes posts on many topics, which, as mentioned earlier, is a significant red flag.

 Looking at search traffic in Ahrefs shows some mixed signs.
-The positive is that the site is getting around 3,000 organic views in Google.
+The positive is that the site gets around 3,000 organic views on Google.
 The negative is that it mainly ranks for questionable adult terms—the type of content most businesses don’t want to be associated with.

-The final red flag is one that comes from our unique position as a link building agency: people contact us multiple times every week trying to sell us links to this site.
+The final red flag comes from our unique position as a link-building agency: people contact us multiple times every week, trying to sell us links to this site.

 FloridaIndependent.com is a DR 62 site with backlinks from The New York Times and The Guardian.
 It has growing traffic and ranks for some good terms.

 A backlink from this site must be worthwhile, right?
 Unfortunately not.
 The site seems to be a classic case of an SEO specialist building a spammy site on a previously authoritative domain.